 • allergic reactions in the form of redness and itching of the skin, rashes.

 With prolonged use, bromism develops.
-This complication is accompanied by lethargy, diarrhea, rhinitis, bradycardia, lacrimation.
+This complication is accompanied by lethargy, diarrhea, rhinitis, bradycardia, and lacrimation.

-With the development of adverse symptoms, the drug should be abandoned.
+If adverse symptoms develop, the drug should be discontinued.

 special instructions

-The composition of the drug includes ethyl alcohol.
-One teaspoon contains 0.43 grams.
-Although the dosage is small, but with constant use, the component accumulates in the tissues and has a toxic effect on the body.
+The composition of the medicine includes ethyl alcohol.
+There are 0.43 grams per teaspoon.
+Although the dosage is small, with constant use the component accumulates in the tissues and has a toxic effect on the body.

-When using Pertussin, you need to be careful with hazardous activities.
-The concentration of attention is greatly reduced.
-Also, the medicine should not be taken by drivers and people whose work is related to mechanisms.
+When using Pertussin, you need to be careful with dangerous activities.
+Concentration is greatly reduced.
+Also, the mixture should not be taken by drivers and people whose work involves machinery.

 • increased uterine tone;

-Also, the instructions indicate that the syrup is strictly forbidden to be taken simultaneously with antitussives that have an effect on the central nervous system.
-This combination leads to retention of sputum and the development of complications of a bacterial nature.
+The instructions also indicate that the syrup is strictly forbidden to be taken simultaneously with antitussives that have an effect on the central nervous system.
+This combination leads to sputum retention and the development of bacterial complications.

-An exhausting, unproductive dry cough is a very common symptom of a cold.
-If it is present, it is necessary to take measures to liquefy and remove thick sputum from the lungs.
-Cough syrup, intended for use by children and adults, Pertussin is a proven and proven drug for decades.
-Its use does not apply to homeopathy, since the dose of active substances in it is small, while in Pertussin the dose is therapeutic, because it is much higher.
+A debilitating non-productive dry cough is a very common symptom of a cold.
+If present, it is necessary to take measures to liquefy and remove thick sputum from the lungs.
+Cough syrup, intended for use by children and adults, Pertussin is a drug that has been tested for decades and has proven itself.
+Its use does not apply to homeopathy, since the dose of active substances in it is small, but in Pertussin the dose is therapeutic, because it is much higher.

-The time of appearance of Pertussin in our country is 1967.
-Many from an early age remember it as a medicine with a mild effect and a pleasant taste.
-The main components of the drug are potassium bromide, which calms the central nervous system, and plant extracts.
-The combined effect of these constituent substances allows you to stop the cough that torments the patient and gives a slight sedative effect.
+The time of Pertussin's appearance in our country was 1967.
+Many people remember it from an early age as a medicine with a mild effect and pleasant taste.
+The main components of the drug are potassium bromide and plant extracts, which calms the central nervous system.
+The combined effect of these constituent substances makes it possible to stop the cough that is tormenting the patient and gives a slight sedative effect.

-Pertussin liquefies sputum well and promotes its discharge (expectorant action).
-This combination drug from vegetable raw materials or phytopreparation.
-The tool also eliminates spasms of the bronchi and has a detrimental effect on pathogens.
-The main substances in the composition of Pertussin - b potassium romide and thyme liquid extract(creeping thyme).
-Thyme is a good mucolytic, increasing the production of substances that thin the thick mucus that accumulates in the upper respiratory tract and contribute to its removal.
+Pertussin dilutes sputum well and promotes its removal (expectorant effect). combination drug from plant materials or herbal medicine.
+The product also eliminates bronchospasms and has a detrimental effect on pathogens.
+The main substances in the composition of Pertussin - b potassium romide and liquid thyme extract(creeping thyme).
+Thyme is a good mucolytic, enhancing the production of substances that thin out thick mucus that accumulates in the upper respiratory tract and promote its elimination.

-As a result, liquid sputum with a cough reflex is better excreted from the lungs.
-As a result of exposure to potassium bromide, the patient ceases to suffer nocturnal cough, which makes breathing difficult and interferes with a full night's sleep (partially suppresses the cough reflex), having a softening effect, the central nervous system calms down.
+As a result, liquid sputum is better cleared from the lungs during the cough reflex.
+As a result of exposure to potassium bromide, the patient ceases to suffer night cough, which makes breathing difficult and interferes with a full night's sleep (partially suppresses the cough reflex), providing a softening effect, calms the central nervous system.

-Pertussin has a pleasant, sweet taste, it has a characteristic vegetable smell, the color of the syrup is dark brown.
+Pertussin has a pleasant, sweet taste, it has a characteristic plant smell, and the color of the syrup is dark brown.
 Sold in dark glass bottles of 50 and 100 grams.
-In order to accurately measure the dosage of the syrup, the package includes a measuring spoon.
-A 100-gram bottle contains 1 gram of potassium bromide, 12 grams of creeping thyme liquid extract, an auxiliary substance (ethyl alcohol 80% and sugar syrup).
+In order to accurately measure the syrup dosage, the package contains a measuring spoon.
+A hundred gram bottle contains 1 gram of potassium bromide, 12 grams liquid extract creeping thyme, excipient (ethyl alcohol 80% and sugar syrup).

-Also, in addition to Pertussin in the form of a syrup, there is Pertussin Ch in the form of a solution.
-They have an almost identical effect, slightly different in composition.
-Ethyl alcohol in a solution of Pertussin Ch 95%, in contrast to the syrup, in which it is 80%.
+Also, in addition to Pertussin in the form of syrup, there is Pertussin Ch in solution form.
+They have almost identical effects, differing slightly in composition.
+Ethyl alcohol in Pertussin Ch solution is 95%, in contrast to syrup, in which it is 80%.
 They do not differ in the content of other components.

-Applies this medicine in complex treatment cough if present:
+Applicable this medicine V complex treatment cough if present:

-Often, many are interested in Pertussin from which cough for children to use?
-Doctors advise taking Pertussin if needed expectorant action, cleansing the bronchi from mucus by thinning it, the use of the drug is advisable for bronchitis, acute respiratory infections and other diseases.
-With a wet cough, it is not recommended to use it.
+Many people are often interested in what kind of cough should Pertussin be used for children?
+Doctors advise taking Pertussin if necessary expectorant action, cleansing the bronchi from mucus by liquefying it, the use of the drug is advisable for bronchitis, acute respiratory infections and other diseases.
+It is not recommended for use for wet coughs.

-With whooping cough, the cough in which is spastic, paroxysmal, Pertussin, in addition to improving the discharge of a viscous dense secret, has a complex effect, reducing the intensity of the cough reflex, which is often a provoking factor in the gag reflex, as well as the cause of trauma to the mucous membranes of the bronchi.
+For whooping cough, in which the cough is spastic, paroxysmal, Pertussin, in addition to improving the discharge of viscous, dense secretions, has a complex effect, reducing the intensity of the cough reflex, which is often a provoking factor for the gag reflex, as well as a cause of trauma to the mucous membranes of the bronchi.

 Contraindications

-There are a number of contraindications to Pertussin, although it does not contain potent components and is a herbal product.
+There are a number of contraindications to Pertussin, although it does not contain potent components and is a herbal remedy.
 Among them:

-Pertussin contains as one of the constituents a large number of sucrose, so it is not recommended to take if there are diseases such as diabetes, obesity, hereditary metabolic disorders.
-It is forbidden to use Pertussin for patients with alcoholism, with epilepsy, brain injuries due to the content of ethanol in this drug.
+Pertussin contains as one of the components a large number of sucrose, so it is not recommended to take it if you have diseases such as diabetes, obesity, or hereditary metabolic disorders.
+It is prohibited to use Pertussin for patients with alcoholism, epilepsy, or brain injuries due to the ethanol content of this drug.
 Also, due to the alcohol content, it is contraindicated to give Pertussin to children. early age.

-Parents of many children ask, at what age is it allowed to use Pertussin?
-Children's doctors do not recommend treating children under three years of age with this drug.
-The syrup in its composition contains approximately 11% ethyl alcohol, this can cause a variety of complications, affecting the nervous system.
+Parents of many children ask at what age is Pertussin allowed to be used?
+Pediatric doctors do not recommend treating children under three years of age with this drug.
+The syrup contains approximately 11% ethyl alcohol, this can cause a variety of complications by affecting the nervous system.

-One teaspoon contains 0.4 g of ethanol, a tablespoon contains 1.3 g of ethanol.
-When it comes to dosages for adults, its content is even greater - 3.9 g of ethanol in a single dosage.
-Persons whose activities are related to work requiring increased concentration of attention and speed of psychomotor reactions, motorists, need to keep in mind the alcohol content in the drug.
+One teaspoon contains 0.4 g of ethanol, one tablespoon contains 1.3 g of ethanol.
+If we are talking about dosages for adults, its content is even higher - 3.9 g of ethanol in a single dosage.
+Persons whose activities are associated with work requiring increased concentration and speed of psychomotor reactions, motorists, need to keep in mind the alcohol content in the drug.

 Pertussin is prohibited for use by pregnant women in all three trimesters and lactating women.
-Influencing the vessels, causing hypertension and increasing the tone of the uterus, the essential oils that are in the composition of creeping thyme (thyme) can provoke a miscarriage.
+By influencing blood vessels, causing hypertension and increasing the tone of the uterus, the essential oils contained in creeping thyme (thyme) can cause miscarriage.

-Due to another compound - ethanol, the drug should not be used not only during pregnancy, but also during breastfeeding.
+Due to another constituent substance - ethanol, The drug should not be used not only during pregnancy, but also during breastfeeding.

 When taking Pertussin, a decrease in appetite is possible.
 In this regard, it is better to use it after meals.
-About how to take Pertussin for adults - for them, the dosage is one tablespoon 3 times a day.
-Children should select the dose of syrup, given the age of the child.
-The instruction recommends dosing in the following way:
+About how to take Pertussin for adults - for them the dosage is one tablespoon 3 times a day.
+Children should select the dose of syrup, taking into account the age of the child.
+The instructions recommend dosing in the following way:

-In exceptional cases, the pediatrician may prescribe a medicine from the age of two.
-But it is necessary to observe the dosage of syrup no more than half a teaspoon twice a day.
+In exceptional cases, the pediatrician may prescribe medication from the age of two.
+But it is necessary to maintain a dosage of syrup of no more than half a teaspoon twice a day.

-Usually the period of treatment with this remedy is 10-14 days.
-If the attending physician considers it necessary, he can extend the period of treatment with this drug.
+Typically, the treatment period with this drug is 10-14 days.
+If the attending physician considers it necessary, he may extend the period of treatment with this drug.

 Side effects

-Pertussin can rarely cause adverse reactions, however, when taking it, allergies and heartburn can occasionally occur.
-If there is swelling of the skin, redness, itching and rash, you need to stop using the remedy and use one of the antihistamines (Claritin, Erius, Tavegil, Zirtek).
+Pertussin may rarely cause adverse reactions However, when taking it, allergies and heartburn may occasionally occur.
+If swelling of the skin, redness, itching and rash occur, you need to stop using the product and use one of the antihistamines (Claritin, Erius, Tavegil, Zyrtec).

-It is also possible to use an enterosorbent ( Activated carbon, Polysorb), be sure to contact a medical specialist.
-If heartburn has begun, it is recommended to drink one of the antacids (Almagel, Maalox) to reduce the acidity of gastric juice.
+It is also possible to use enterosorbent ( Activated carbon, Polysorb), be sure to consult a medical specialist.
+If heartburn begins, it is recommended to drink one of the antacids (Almagel, Maalox) to reduce the acidity of gastric juice.

 There are no known cases of overdose among adults..
-With regard to children, the medicine must be given with caution, because the child, due to the pleasant taste of the syrup, may himself drink more of the mixture that is in his reach.
+As for children, you need to give the medicine with caution, because the child, due to the pleasant taste of the syrup, can himself drink a larger amount of the medicine within his reach.
 An overdose of the drug is manifested by symptoms of poisoning with bromide preparations.

-These are nausea, impaired coordination of movements, digestive disorders, tachycardia, depression, lethargy, weakness.
-In case of an overdose, you need to take a diuretic, drink salted water, be sure to call the doctor first.
-When a patient takes too much of the drug, he is required to be hospitalized in a hospital for further emergency therapeutic actions.
+These are nausea, impaired coordination of movements, digestive disorders, tachycardia, depression, apathy, and weakness.
+In case of overdose, you need to take a diuretic, drink salted water, and be sure to call a doctor first.
+If a patient takes too much of the drug, he or she must be hospitalized for further emergency treatment.

 Where to store Pertussin

-During storage, the air humidity should not exceed 80%, the air temperature should not exceed 15 degrees.
+When storing it, the air humidity should not be higher than 80%, the air temperature should not exceed 15 degrees.

-The instructions for Pertussin say that his should not be taken with antitussive drugs central action (Libexin, Terpinkod, Codelac), because these drugs slow down the excretion of sputum.
-Such exposure suggests the risk of stagnation of thick dense secretions in the bronchi, resulting in a bacterial infection.
+The instructions for Pertussin say that he should not be taken together with antitussive drugs central action (Libexin, Terpinkod, Codelac), because these drugs slow down the removal of sputum.
+Such exposure implies a risk of stagnation of thick, dense secretions in the bronchi, which may result in a bacterial infection.

-Pertussin has no analogues corresponding to its composition, since the combination of chemical and plant substances included in it is unique.
-At the same time, there are drugs healing properties having no difference with it and having the same therapeutic effect, although there are quite a lot of differences in their composition.
+Pertussin has no analogues that match its composition, since the combination of chemical and plant substances included in it is unique.
+At the same time, there are drugs for medicinal properties having no difference with him and providing the same therapeutic effect, although there are quite a lot of differences in their composition.
 Here are some examples of mucolytic antitussives:

-If, for any reason, Pertussin is not suitable for the patient, then the attending physician may replace it with one of the drugs indicated in the above list.
+If for any reason Pertussin is not suitable for the patient, then the attending physician can replace it with one of the drugs indicated in the above list.

 Price

-This herbal medicine belongs to budgetary drugs - the price for it is low.
-The acquisition of this tool does not require a prescription, it is released freely.
-The cost of the drug ranges from 25 to 40 rubles.
+This herbal medicine is a budget drug - its price is low.
+The purchase of this product does not require a prescription and is available freely.
+The cost of the medicine ranges from 25 to 40 rubles.

-Judging by the reviews of those who took Pertussin, it is a very effective and commonly used cough medicine.
+Judging by the reviews of those who have taken the medicine Pertussin, it is a very effective and frequently used cough medicine.
 Side effects that may occur during administration are very rare, although they are noted in the instructions for the medication.

-The medicine is very effective, with a cold it helps to quickly alleviate the patient's condition, improves the liquefaction and excretion of viscous sputum, thereby contributing to a quick recovery.
+The medicine is very effective; in case of a cold, it helps to quickly alleviate the patient’s condition, improves the liquefaction and removal of viscous sputum, thereby promoting rapid recovery.

-One of the most unpleasant manifestations of a cold is a dry, unproductive cough that literally exhausts the patient.
-In the event of its occurrence, it is required to take medications that help thin and facilitate the removal of too thick sputum from the lungs.
-One of the most popular and effective drugs with such properties is Pertussin syrup, which is great for both adults and children.
+One of the most unpleasant manifestations of a cold is a dry, unproductive cough, which literally exhausts the patient.
+If it occurs, you need to take medications that help thin and facilitate the removal of too thick sputum from the lungs.
+One of the most popular and effective drugs with such properties is Pertussin syrup, which is excellent for both adults and children.

-Probably, many domestic residents are familiar with the taste and aroma of this remedy from an early age.
-After all, this medication appeared on the shelves of pharmacies back in 1967.
-The composition of the product includes plant extracts and a chemical ingredient that reduces excitability nerve cells.
-The complex action of these components allows you to achieve a mild sedative result and helps to stop painful coughing fits.
+Probably, many domestic residents are familiar with the taste and aroma of this medicinal product from an early age.
+After all, this medicine appeared on pharmacy shelves back in 1967.
+The composition includes plant extracts and a chemical ingredient that reduces excitability nerve cells.
+The complex action of these components allows you to achieve a mild sedative result and helps relieve painful coughing attacks.

 General information

-Syrup "Pertussin" belongs to the category of combined medicines of plant origin.
-The agent has a pronounced expectorant effect, helps to thin viscous sputum and accelerates the process of its excretion.
-In addition, the drug has a bronchospasmolytic and antimicrobial effect.
+Pertussin syrup belongs to the category of combined herbal medicines.
+The product has a pronounced expectorant effect, helps to liquefy viscous sputum and accelerates the process of its elimination.
+In addition, the medicine has a bronchospasmolytic and antimicrobial effect.

-Main active ingredients medicines are potassium bromide and a liquid extract from thyme.
-The last component has mucolytic properties, that is, it stimulates the production of special elements that thin dense and thick sputum that has accumulated in the upper sections of the respiratory apparatus.
+Main active ingredients The medicines are potassium bromide and liquid extract from thyme.
+The last component has mucolytic properties, that is, it stimulates the production of special elements that dilute dense and thick sputum that has accumulated in the upper parts of the respiratory apparatus.

 The plant extract increases the amount of secretion produced, which is separated by the bronchial mucosa and has an expectorant effect.
-Against the background of such an influence, the cough becomes productive, wet, and the lungs are cleared of inflammatory mucus much faster.
+Against the background of this influence, the cough becomes productive, wet, and the lungs are cleared of inflammatory mucus much faster.

-Potassium bromide has a softening effect, reduces the excitability of nerve cells, partly inhibits the cough reflex and eliminates attacks of debilitating cough that worsen the patient's condition, preventing him from breathing fully and sleeping well.
+Potassium bromide has a softening effect, reduces the excitability of nerve cells, partly inhibits the cough reflex and eliminates debilitating coughing attacks that worsen the patient's condition, preventing them from breathing fully and sleeping well.

-Also in pharmacies you can find another form of medication - a solution.
-In terms of medicinal properties, these drugs practically do not differ, the difference is only in chemical composition: instead of ethyl alcohol, it contains ethanol.
+You can also find another form of medication in pharmacies - a solution.
+In terms of medicinal properties, these drugs are practically the same, the only difference is in chemical composition: Instead of ethyl alcohol, it contains ethanol.

-Indications for the use of syrup "Pertussin" for children
+Indications for use of Pertussin syrup for children

-The tool is often included in complex therapy cough with such pathologies:
+The product is often included in complex therapy cough with the following pathologies:

 • tracheitis;